 7. Value for Money

-Singaporeans love big package promos and discounts.
+Who doesn't love a good deal?
+Singaporeans are no exception.
+Big package promos and discounts are a great way to catch their attention and encourage them to make a purchase.
 As discovered from the Great Singapore Sale 11.11 by Shopee, Singaporean consumers were eager to queue for good deals.

 The growth of search words like “cheap and good restaurants in Singapore” and “delivery promo” has indicated that spenders are looking to maximize the value of each dollar with good quality.